A chosen family of three teen friends sit together smiling

 Chosen family”

-Chosen families aren’t just for LGBTQIA+ individuals.
-They can also be very beneficial for anyone who doesn’t feel completely understood or accepted by their relatives.
-One example of this is people who struggle with mental health conditions such as anxiety disorders, depression, or PTSD.
+In addition to LGBTQIA+ people, anyone who doesn’t feel completely understood or accepted by their relatives may benefit from having a chosen family.
+One example of this is people who struggle with mental health conditions such as anxiety disorders, depression, or post-traumatic stress disorder (PTSD).
 If a young person has a family that brushes off their mental health struggles or invalidates them, it can be extremely isolating.
 Connecting with chosen family members who understand and validate mental health concerns can provide much-needed support and make all the difference.

 All of this being said, even people who have good relationships with their biological family can have a chosen family, too.
 This simply lends itself to double the love and support that one receives and provides.